ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

  - The power button requires manual assembly as well as manual tuning of the travel depth in four places.
 Also, it can be easily shorted on the other side, inside the case.
  - One of the edges of the top panel looks chipped away.

-None of the thigns that I listed affect performance, which I am quite happy with, but overall it shows that the attention to detail just isn't there or that I'm not the target audience.
+None of the things that I listed affect performance, which I am quite happy with, but overall it shows that the attention to detail just isn't there or that I'm not the target audience.
 I believe that if HDPLEX took these things into account and improved them in the next iteration, they'd make a really awesome case attractive to slightly broader audiences.

 ## Undervolting

 I've used the Intel Xtreme Tuning Utility to change the voltage offset on the CPU and would test the stability with Prime95.
-The lowest stable offset that I've found is -100mV on my sample of the CPU, without sacrificing any clock.
+The lowest stable offset that I've found is -50mV on my sample of the CPU, without sacrificing any clock.
+I have left the load-line calibration at level 5, which compensates for voltage droop the least.
+Testing with level 1 showed that a lot more voltage is applied with the same VID at load, which is the opposite of what I want.
 To make the change permanent, I have entered it into UEFI.
-Furthermore, I have had to limit the long term CPU power to 95 watts to make the CPU not throttle too early.
+Furthermore, I have had to limit the long term CPU power to 90 watts to make the CPU not throttle with Prime95 alone.

 The clock and voltage of the GPU can not be controlled directly like the CPU's, with an offset, and varies a lot depending on the thermal headroom.
-I have used MSI Afterburner to overclock the GPU, but have also lowered the Power Limit, so that in practice same clocks are achieved with less power, thus effectively undervolting the GPU.
+I have used MSI Afterburner to overclock the GPU by an additional 150 MHz, but have also lowered the Power Limit to 95%, so that in practice same clocks are achieved with less power, thus effectively undervolting the GPU.
+I've left the memory clock the same, as there is no active or passive cooling on the memory chips.
+I did not have a lot of success in modifying the frequency-voltage curve, as the GUI is not friendly and the settings would have a hard time sticking across reboots because they would stick to specific values.
-To find values stable under load, I've tested with FurMark.
+To find those values, that are stable under load, I've tested with FurMark.

 ## Thermal performance